mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.11 - August 14, 2009 =

+* Added language specific quote handling (for single quotes, not just double) for English, German and French quotation styles

 = 1.10.1 - August 14, 2009 =

 * Left a setting in test mode.
 That is corrected.